gazaskygeeks/Coding-Foundations-course/README.md

-# Gaza Sky Geeks | women-crash-course
+# Gaza Sky Geeks’ Code Academy
+## Fundamentals Course

 ### What is this repo for?
 A two-phase Course for women who want to join the Code Academy after sucessfully finishing both Phase 01 (HTML, CSS) and Phase 02 (JavaScript) of the this course.